Jenny Diski: Personal life

 She married Roger Marks in 1976, and they jointly chose the name Diski.
 Their daughter Chloe was born in 1977.
 The couple separated in 1981 and divorced.
-Her later partner until the end of her life, Ian Patterson, known as "the Poet" in Diski's writings, is a poet, translator and was director of English Studies at Queens' College, Cambridge.
+Her later partner, with whom she was until the end of her life, Ian Patterson, known as "the Poet" in Diski's writings, is a poet and translator, and was director of studies in English at Queens' College, Cambridge.

+Death

 In June 2014, Diski was told that she had at best another three years to live.
 In September 2014, she announced that she had been diagnosed with inoperable lung cancer.
 She died on 28 April 2016.